Perpetuum Mobile (PM) / Artists at Risk (AR)

-Perpetuum Mobile established the Artist at Risk (AR) platform based on residency work initiated in 2014.
-The AR-Safe Haven Helsinki residency for visual art practitioners and musicians at risk has secured funding and gained national recognition, winning the “Annual Art Act Award” at ArtHelsinki in 2016.
-In 2017, AR is launching new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; and at Saari Residence in Mynamäki, Finland.
-AR-residencies in the Provence, Sweden and Italy are being developed with local partners.
-In 2016, PM’s Artist at Risk (AR) platform was honoured with the “European Citizen’s Prize” (Civi Europaeo Praemium) of the European Parliament.
+Artist at Risk (AR) is a network-institution providing residencies for threatened art-practitioners initiated by PM in 2013.
+The AR-Safe Haven Helsinki residency for visual art practitioners and musicians at risk secured funding and gained national recognition, winning the “Annual Art Act Award” at ArtHelsinki in 2016.
+AR has launched new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; at Saari Residence in Mynamäki, Finland; and Wysing Art Centre, near Cambridge, UK.
+AR-residencies in Rome, Abidjan, Tunis, Barcelona and a total of 12 different localities are being developed.
+AR received the Finnish State Thematic Prize in 2017.
+Artist at Risk (AR) platform was in 2016 honoured with the “European Citizen’s Prize” (Civi Europaeo Praemium) of the European Parliament.

 Image already added